-The map collection located on the first floor of the Christopher Center includes maps from the U.S. Geological Survey, National Imagery and Mapping Agency, CIA, and Departments of Agriculture and Interior.
+The map collection located on the first floor of the Christopher Center includes maps from the U.S. Geological Survey, National Geospatial-Intelligence Agency, CIA, and Departments of Agriculture and Interior.
 The collection also contains National Geographic maps and maps of cities in Indiana, the United States, and the world.

 Departmental Map Collection